plaguss/pytokei/docs/usage.md

 {'code': 1291, 'lines': 1857, 'files': 34, 'comments': 273, 'blanks': 293}
 ```

-To see all the functionalities exposed, please visit the.
+To see all the functionalities exposed, please visit the API docs.